benowe1717/qualys-statuspage-update-tool/README.md

 For help or support on this repository, follow these steps:

-- Link to the Issues tab for this repo
-- Link to the Asana form for this work
+- Fill out an issue [here](https://github.com/benowe1717/qualys-statuspage-update-tool/issues)

 ## License

-This project uses the following license: [qualys_license].
+This project uses the following license: [GPLv3](https://choosealicense.com/licenses/gpl-3.0/)

 ## Sources